rmsouza01/MC-MRI-Rec/README.md

 ## Code

-This repository has Jupyter NOtebooks describing the dataset parameters, how to load and reconstruct the images, and baseline reconstruction models.
+This repository has Jupyter Notebooks describing the dataset parameters, how to load and reconstruct the images, and baseline reconstruction models.

 ## Questions?
 Contact: roberto.medeirosdeso@ucalgary.ca